Mindful Medical Practice

 - to provide tools for living more consciously in the present moment.

-Students will need to purchase the class materials for $50.00.
-These include CDs produced for the class, a home practice manual and readings required for the course.
-Students can write a check payable to McGill Programs in Whole Person Care or bring cash on the first day of class when Dr. Dobkin will hand out the materials.
+Students will need to purchase the practice manual for $25.00.
+They can write a check payable to McGill University or bring cash on the first day of class when Dr. Dobkin will hand out the manuals.

 This course is experiential in nature, i.e., students learn through practice.
 Its aim is to teach students how to manage stress effectively in both their professional and personal lives.
 They will learn different meditation techniques as well as gentle yoga as a means of knowing that the mind and body are connected.
 Emphasis will be placed on how mindfulness can be brought to medical practice.